esteeele/esteeele.github.io/_posts/2024-10-30-western-japan.md

 ## Kagawa Prefecture: Takamtsu

 Takamatsu was a wonderful surprise - I only really saw it as a pit stop on the way to the "Iya Valley" which I'd seen online and looked really cool.
-There's nothing too amazing about this place in and of itself but from Japanese people I'd heard things about the "Sanuki Udon" noodle and the rice Buckwheat Udon dishes in this part of Japan.
+There's nothing too amazing about this place in and of itself but from Japanese people I'd heard things about the "Sanuki Udon" Buckwheat noodle dishes in this part of Japan.
 I loved these noodles - they're basically big, extra chunky noodles in rich meaty broths.
-Just gooey carby deliciousness in a bowl - Xi'an style noodles also have a special place in my heart because I used to get them relatively often when I lived with my brother over the long periods of lockdown as a 'pick me up'.
+Just gooey carby deliciousness in a bowl - their Chinese cousins Xi'an style noodles also have a special place in my heart because I used to get them relatively often when I lived with my brother over the long periods of lockdown as a pick me up.

 As for an actual tourist attraction the only place I really went to was the "Ritsurin Koen" garden - absolutely beautiful and a place that really speaks to the peaceful serenity (and inequality) of the Edo feudal era.